 All music majors and minors are required to attend recitals:

-1. Music majors earning the Bachelor of Music or the Bachelor of Arts degree must complete 6 semesters of recital credit (10 events per semester for a total of 60 events).

-2. Music minors must complete 4 semesters of recital credit (8 recitals per semester for a total of 32 recitals).
+- 1. Music majors earning the Bachelor of Music, or the Bachelor of Arts degree must complete 6 semesters of recital credit. - 2.
+Music minors must complete 4 semesters of recital credit.

 Recital/Event Credits